scriptituk/xfade-easing/README.md

 Usage involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concatenation of an easing expression and a transition expression.
 Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is provided which can also produce test videos and visual media sequences.

-This solution for eased transitions and GL Transitions requires no compilation or installation, just standard ffmpeg.
+This solution for eased transitions works with standard ffmpeg, so it is at least convenient, if somewhat clunky – see [Performance](#performance).
-However processing is markedly slower than alternative solutions, especially for complex effects – see [Performance](#performance).
+The GL Transitions here (non-GPU) were a brain-teasing exercise that might prove useful.

 ## Example